jladrover/budg-it/README.md

 - Transaction yielding income: "+200 housekeeping gig" or "200 housekeeping gig"
 - Transaction yielding expenses: "-250 credit card annual fee"
 <br> <br>

-Total balance is displayed at the top of the page, reflecting the cumulative effect of all transactions by users.
+Total balance is displayed at the top of the page, reflecting the cumulative effect of all transactions.
 ## Contributing
 Contributing to this github repo in basic steps:
 * Fork this repo